For all dahlias we recommend for zone 8 (and 10WC)

 — “You don’t see it in the shows very often, but it grows well here.”

-We asked John to trial several of our hard-to-find favorites the past few summers, and some did so well he added them to his heat tolerant list:
+We asked John to trial several of our hard-to-find favorites, and some did so well he added them to his heat tolerant list:

 — “This dahlia is the best of those you sent me.
 It was the second to bloom of all the dahlias in my garden, so it is an early bloomer.
 It had lovely, dark, maroon-red blooms that have been enjoyed by everyone who has seen them.
 It bloomed all summer and has grown very well.
 It put out plenty of laterals and lots of blooms and was a very nice addition to my garden.
 I highly recommend it as a heat-tolerant dahlia.”